hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 ## Done!

 Now you have a simple Arduino Nano-compatible board schematic!
-Check out Part 2 to turn this into a PCB, or Part 4 to add more features to this board.
+Check out Part 2 to turn this into a PCB, or Part 3 to add more features to this board[^2].

 ![](https://cloud-596d7k8lu-hack-club-bot.vercel.app/01full-kicad.svg)

-### Footnotes
+{/* footnotes */}

-1. Thanks to Hugo Hu for his instructable, this is based on that design: https://www.instructables.com/ATmega328P-Corgi-Arduino/
+[^1]: Thanks to Hugo Hu for his instructable, this schematic is based on that design: https://www.instructables.com/ATmega328P-Corgi-Arduino/

-2. **WARNING**: You will need another microcontroller board to flash the bootloader on this ATmega328P before you can program it with USB.
+[^2]: **WARNING**: You will need another microcontroller board to flash the bootloader on this ATmega328P before you can program this board.
+Ask in Slack if you have ANY questions about this.